 2. Lowers Other Symptoms Related to Poor Indoor Air Quality

-Even if you or someone in your residence doesn’t struggle with allergies or asthma, an air purifier can lower other troubles associated with bad indoor air quality.
+Even if you or someone in your home doesn’t experience allergies or asthma, an air purifier can lower other issues linked to bad indoor air quality.
 These involve:

 • Headaches